-My defence is that I’ve ridden my share of winter rides.
-I’ve pedalled through the shivers, changed punctures in the snow, and cried in the post-ride shower.
+This is harsh.
+I’ve ridden my share of winter rides.
+I’ve pedalled through the shivers, changed punctures claw-handed in the snow, and cried in the post-ride shower.
 I’ve got nothing to prove.

 Ironically, like the frozen sideways rain of a northern November morning.

 It seems my name no longer brings to mind the sepia-toned glory of a wintery Rapha ad.
-Fortunately, I have a thick skin – it’s windproof, and waterproof, and made by Castelli.
+Fortunately, I have a thick skin.
+It’s windproof, and waterproof, and made by Pearson Cycles.

-And so it was that I pulled on my overshoes, supped the dregs of another espresso, and peered out of the kitchen window.
-Where twenty minutes earlier there was just enough blue sky to make a Dutchman a pair of trousers* there was now none.
+And so it was that I pulled on my overshoes, supped the dregs of a final espresso, and peered out of the kitchen window.
+Where twenty minutes earlier there was undoubtedly enough blue sky to make a Dutchman a pair of trousers* there was now none.

 In fact there was rain, carried sideways by wind, and surrounded by a blanket of murk.

-The rain was clearly going nowhere (other than into every crack and crevice of my body) fast.
+The weather was clearly going nowhere (other than into every crack and crevice of my body) fast.
 Last week I may – may – have bailed out at this point, but I feel compelled to meet accusations of fair-weather-ism head on.

 Teeth were gritted, loins were girded, questioning raised eyebrow emoji texts from my riding buddy were ignored, and I pedalled out into the breach.
-We met up, made gallows humour, and resolved to do the local loop and “see how it is.”
+We met up, made gallows humour, and resolved to do the local loop.